Skip site navigation (1)Skip section navigation (2)

 verbose option.

-meaning the host command performs a zone transfer of zone name
+ing the host command performs a zone transfer of zone name and

 Together, the -l -a options print all records in the zone.